 The committee will evaluate all the information brought forward and will get back to you with a decision on your submission.
 If selected, the Hub will try to make a connection for you locally and provide some seed funds (as required by the project).
 If no expertise is available locally, we may be able to recommend an outside connection.

-We will be able to review about three cases at each meeting.
-If we receive more than three submissions (first come, first served or by clinical priority), the remaining cases will be reviewed the following month.
+We will be able to review about two cases at each meeting.
+If we receive more than two submissions (first come, first served or by clinical priority), the remaining cases will be reviewed the following month.

 In addition to the case submissions mentioned above, we will also be accepting referrals for exome reanalysis from all physicians for patients who’ve undergone whole exome sequencing (in the last two years) through Blueprint Genetics with negative or inconclusive results.
 The raw genetic data from this testing, is acquired and re-analyzed using bioinformatics technologies to rule out another cause or to identify a candidate variant (either in a known or novel gene).
 We are also aiming to set up data repatriation from other genetic laboratories in the future.

 Please contact WCHRI TGH research coordination if you are interested in receiving more information about exome reanalysis.